Anxiety is a mental health issue, but physical symptoms, such as itching, can also occur. This, in turn can cause further irritation and anxiety.

 - other psychiatric conditions, such as depression and obsessive-compulsive disorder

-- diseases within the internal organs, such as liver or kidney failure, anemia, and even some types of cancer
+- diseases involving the internal organs, such as liver or kidney failure, anemia, and even some types of cancer

 - pregnancy and hormonal changes